-We want our pupils to enjoy being at school and to have a great time.
+We want our pupils to enjoy being at school and to have a lot of fun.
 We want them to have many happy memories.
-Some of those will be spectacular highlights like singing Evensong in Westminster Abbey or completing the Ten Tors, but it may also be time laughing and chatting after lights-out in the dormitory.
+Some of those will be spectacular highlights like singing Evensong in Westminster Abbey, but it may also be time laughing and chatting after lights out in the dormitory.
 We want our children to have a lot of fun at school - and to really want to be here.